Buyer's Guide

 $3,100

 Carbonized pine exterior + stainless steel tub.
-At $3,100 it's sitting toward the premium end.
+At $3,100 it's priced below the middle of the pack.

 Sun Home Cold Plunge™ - Horizontal